huggingface/blog/stable_diffusion_jax.md

 2. We claim no rights on the outputs you generate, you are free to use them and are accountable for their use which should not go against the provisions set in the license, and
 3. You may re-distribute the weights and use the model commercially and/or as a service.
 If you do, please be aware you have to include the same use restrictions as the ones in the license and share a copy of the CreativeML OpenRAIL-M to all your users.

-Flax weights are available in 🤗 Hub as part of the Stable Diffusion repo.
+Flax weights are available in Hugging Face Hub as part of the Stable Diffusion repo.
 The Stable Diffusion model is distributed under the CreateML OpenRail-M license.
 It's an open license that claims no rights on the outputs you generate and prohibits you from deliberately producing illegal or harmful content.
 The [model card](https://huggingface.co/CompVis/stable-diffusion-v1-4) provides more details, so take a moment to read them and consider carefully whether you accept the license.
-If you do, you need to be a registered user in 🤗 Hugging Face Hub and use an access token for the code to work.
+If you do, you need to be a registered user in the Hub and use an access token for the code to work.
 You have two options to provide your access token:

 -   Use the `huggingface-cli login` command-line tool in your terminal and paste your token when prompted.
 It will be saved in a file in your computer.
 -   Or use `notebook_login()` in a notebook, which does the same thing.